 The Technical Threshold: The “95% Certainty” Gap

-The core reason you likely see suspicious advertisements in your feed is a technical configuration known internally as the 95% Certainty Rule.
-Meta’s automated AI detection systems are built with a high margin of tolerance: the platform generally only bans an advertiser if its machine-learning models estimate a minimum 95% probability of fraudulent behavior.
-If there is a 94% chance it is a scam…you see it in your feed.
+According to investigative reports and internal disclosures, one factor for why you might see suspicious advertisements in your feed is a technical configuration known internally as the 95% Certainty Rule.
+Reports describe Meta’s automated AI detection systems as operating with a high margin of tolerance: the platform generally only bans an advertiser if its machine-learning models estimate a minimum 95% probability of fraudulent behavior.

 This configuration creates a massive “grey zone” for any account that falls below that 95% mark.
-From an IT perspective, here is how that technical choice functions:
+In practical terms, critics say that an account flagged at 94% risk could still remain visible to users, illustrating the ‘grey zone’ created by high-certainty thresholds From an IT perspective, here is how that technical choice functions:

 - The “Likely Scammer” Label: Accounts that the system flags as suspicious but cannot confirm with 95% certainty are not removed.
 Instead, they are kept active.

 - The Penalty Bid System: Rather than blocking these “likely” scammers, the platform’s auction algorithm often charges them higher rates—called a “penalty bid”—to continue running their ads.
-This essentially creates a system where the platform monetizes suspicion while the user remains exposed.
+Critics and investigative reports argue that this structure effectively monetizes suspicion while the user remains exposed.

 - The 500-Strike Loophole: While a standard small business account might be shut down after 8 fraud flags, “High-Value Accounts” (those spending significant amounts) have been allowed to accrue over 500 strikes for fraudulent activity without being disabled.

-By taxing suspicious activity instead of eliminating it, the platform extracts more revenue per impression from bad actors than it does from legitimate local businesses.
+Critics argue that by taxing suspicious activity rather than eliminating it, platforms may extract more revenue per impression from bad actors than it does from legitimate local businesses.

 Cross-Platform Risks: It’s Not Just One App